 Managing Multiple Subjects

-With 7-8 subjects, prioritisation becomes essential.
-Not every subject needs equal attention — focus effort where it generates the most improvement.
+With 7-8 subjects, prioritisation becomes essential — not every subject needs equal attention, and focusing effort where it generates the most improvement is the key to a strong L1R5 (or L1R4 under the 2028 PSE).

 A practical approach: